 To the left the data inspector will show four nodes: the three you can see in the Berkeley Studio (start, add_dataset and done) and one to create the dataset.
 In the top-right you can see the contents of each node (see debugging for more information).
 The most important node right now is ‘add_dataset’ and is selected in the picture above.
 It contains our dataset ‘ds_employee’!
 If you doubleclick the dataset and select the ‘tree’ tab, the following screen will appear:

 As you can see, this is the data we entered in row 1 of our dataset!
 From here we can see the full structure of our dataset.
 We have a graph of the type ‘employee_data’ with a node ‘data’.
 The node ‘data’ then has all six variables we gave it (first name, last name and so on).
-Furthermore, each row in our dataset is presented by a different ‘iteration’ of our graph.
+Each row in our dataset is presented by a different ‘iteration’ of our graph.
 This can be seen by the #0, #1, #2 and so on after each employee_data.
+Lastly, we can see that there is also a field ‘visible’ when this is set to false we can toggle these tuples with the checkbox in the top right.
+When this checkbox is checked the invisible fields will not be shown in your tree.

 Viewed in our Excel spreadsheet, you can access the data this way: